-- There will be three exams during the semester. - There will be a Final Exam in week 15 during Finals Week. - Exams must have Free-Body-Diagrams.
-ALL work must be shown for full credit. - There will be NO make-up exams unless there is documentation provided to the Dean of Students Office to validate your absence. - We do NOT curve the grades. - You must receive a passing grade in both the lab and the lecture to pass the course.
+- There will be three exams during the term. - There will be a Final Exam in the final day of classes. - Exams must have Free-Body-Diagrams.
+ALL work must be shown for full credit. - Make-up exams will be at the discretion of the professor and will only be considered if you provide documentation to the Dean of Students Office to validate your absence. - We do NOT curve the grades. - You must receive a passing grade in both the lab and the lecture to pass the course.
 Failure of either requires repeating both lecture and lab.
 In other words, failing the lab or the lecture means failing the course.